What Is Considered Bail Jumping?

 - When he does not appear personally on the required date or voluntarily within thirty days thereafter.

-This charge is different from Bail Jumping in the Third Degree in that Bail Jumping in the Second Degree requires that the offense that the individual does not appear in court on is a felony.
+This charge is different from Bail Jumping in the Third Degree in that Bail Jumping in the Second Degree requires that the offense on which the individual does not appear in court is a felony.
 New York Bail Jumping in the Third Degree applies to all cases, not just felonies.

 Penalties and Sentencing for Bail Jumping in the Second Degree